Oldbobb1/NameCompatibilityCheck/README.md

+# Compatibility Check

 This mini-app was developed as part of the "My First Swift Apps (Updated)" course on swiftbook.org.
-The course explained how to create an app using storyboard.
+While the course demonstrated how to create an app using storyboard, I chose to build this app entirely with code, avoiding the use of storyboard for a more programmatic approach.

+## Features

+- **No Storyboard**: The app is built entirely with Swift code, showcasing a programmatic approach to iOS development.
+- **Compatibility Checking**: The app provides functionality to check compatibility between different inputs.
+- **Educational Purpose**: It serves as a learning tool for understanding the fundamentals of Swift and iOS development.

+## Technologies Used

+- **Swift**: The primary programming language used for iOS development.
+- **Xcode**: The integrated development environment (IDE) used for building and testing the app.
+- **SnapKit**: A popular third-party library used for Auto Layout in Swift, making it easier to define constraints programmatically.

+## Goals

-I created the app using only code without resorting to storyboard.
+- To demonstrate the ability to build an iOS app without relying on storyboard.

-Это мини приложение было разработано в рамках курса «Мои первые приложения на Swift (обновленный)» на сайте swiftbook.org.
-На курсе было показано, как с помощью storyboard создать приложение.
-Я же создал приложение используя только код не прибегая к storyboard.
+- To provide a clear example of how to manage UI and logic purely through code.
+- To offer a resource for beginners learning Swift and iOS development.

+## Installation

+1. Clone the repository: `git clone https://github.com/Oldbobb1/compatibility-Check.git`
+2. Open the project in Xcode.
+3. Build and run the app on the iOS simulator or a physical device.

+## Future Improvements

+- Add more features and functionalities.
+- Improve the UI/UX design.
+- Refactor code for better readability and maintenance.